-Rabatin said that the overall outlook for Texas in coming quarters is murky.
+Rabatin says that the overall outlook for Texas in coming quarters is murky.
 However, he sees “a lot of bright spots” in the state, including the Dallas region.

-Rabatin is cautious on Comerica Incorporated (NYSE: CMA) and fails to see potential catalysts for the stock outside of rising interest rates.
+Rabatin is cautious on Comerica Inc (NYSE: CMA) and fails to see potential catalysts for the stock outside of rising interest rates.

 However, he has a more positive outlook for Texas Capital BancShares Inc (NASDAQ: TCBI).
 “We still believe TCBI has a strong growth catalyst and potential profitability improvement… but we are a little more cautious on credit quality,” he explains.